-When applying for credit cards, it’s important to know the rules that you’ll need to follow for each bank when applying for a credit card, because they’re all different.
+When applying for credit cards, it’s important to know the rules that you’ll need to follow for each bank because they’re all different.
 Knowing these rules will allow you to continue to get approved for cards and collect the bonuses that will add to your balances.
 That, in turn, will allow you to meet your travel goals.

-I’m going to stick to the “major” banks that issue reward cards (American Express, Citibank, and Chase and Barclays) because they are the ones you’ll be dealing with most of the time.
+I’m going to stick to the “major” banks that issue reward cards (American Express, Citibank, Chase, Capital One and Barclays) because they are the ones you’ll be dealing with most of the time.

 The same rules go for the AMEX co-branded cards (Delta, Starwood, and Hilton).
 You can only get one signup bonus per card, but each different card is eligible.